 - Introduced the House-passed Support for Rapid Innovation Act of 2017 (H.R.
 239), which would provide for more effective coordination with industry and academia to foster research and development of cybersecurity technologies.

 - Introduced the House-passed Leveraging Emerging Technologies Act of 2017 (H.R.
-240), which would encourage engagement between the Department of Homeland Security and emerging technology developers and firms to help improve the federal government’s cybersecurity defense and response capabilities in the digital age. *Passed the House by voice vote on 01/10/2017.
+240), which would encourage engagement between the Department of Homeland Security and emerging technology developers and firms to help improve the federal government’s cybersecurity defense and response capabilities in the digital age.

 - Introduced the House-passed Strengthening State and Local Cyber Crime Fighting Act (H.R.
 1616), which authorizes the National Computer Forensics Institute to educate and train state and local law enforcement officers, prosecutors and judges on matters relating to cyber and electronic crime and to share information with such personnel in the prevention and investigation of those crimes.